Yanisslsl/Phoenix/README.md

 ### Extensible Framework:
 Designed with extensibility in mind, allowing for easy integration of additional features like particle systems, advanced animations, and more.

+## Architecture

+`Phoenix/Core` - Contains the core engine components at the lowest level, including the event dispatcher, events, log system, utils class...

+`Phoenix/HAL/Core` - Contains the core components of the Hardware Abstraction Layer, including the window, input, application, renderer, and more.

+`Phoenix/HAL/Windows` - Contains the Windows-specific implementation of the HAL.

 <!-- ROADMAP -->
 ## Roadmap